bigno78/random-benchmarks/integer-parsing/README.md

 <row-index> <col-index> <float-value>
 ```

 In my application I care only about the indices so I don't need to parse the floating point value and I can just ignore it.
-I don't even check it is there and it is in the correct format.
 Additionally, there can be empty lines (containing only whitespace) anywhere in the file.

-What is important, there is a whole bunch of these lines - up to about 2 million.
+Importantly, there is a whole bunch of these lines - up to about 2 million.
 Originally, I was using `stringstream` for the parsing but the application was running pretty slow and profiling revealed that about 99 % of the time was spent doing whatever `stringstream` is doing.
 So it appears I need something better.

 ## The implementations

 We want a function that takes a string and
  - extracts two whitespace separated *positive* integers from the beginning of the string and ignores the rest
  - reports an error if they are not there or if they would not fit into a 64-bit unsigned integer
- - however, if the line contains only whitespace it doesn't report an error
+ - if the line contains only whitespace it reports a different kind of error

 To realize these requirements all the implementations have the following signature: